Best central air conditioning units 2023

 What the users say

-With an A+ rating from BBB this company has a good standing following lots of investments in R&D over the years.
+With an A+ rating from BBB, this company has a good standing following lots of investments in R&D over the years.
 One contractor said: "Rheem all day and on Sunday.
 Any Goodman I find is installed poorly because any contractor can get their hands on it.
-Rheems are nice, and are great to work on."
+Rheems are nice and are great to work on."
 Users were happy with running costs and general efficiency.

-There are seven units available from the company featuring useful tech like onboard diagnostics and Eco-Net-enabled systems.
-Plus you get a 10-year parts and labor warranty which can save you money over time.
-Couple that with energy saving costs on the SEER rating and you could find yourself getting a very good deal here.
+Seven units from the company are available, featuring useful tech like onboard diagnostics and Eco-Net-enabled systems.
+Plus, you get a 10-year parts and labor warranty, which can save you money over time.
+Couple that with energy-saving costs on the SEER rating, and you could find yourself getting a very good deal here.

 Features - Extra features are often worth paying for if they can make your unit more enjoyable to live with, from two-stage variable compressors to variable fan speeds.
-The latter will make the cooling process more effective and might be worth the investment for those in more varying climates.
+The latter will make the cooling process more effective and might be worth the investment for those in varying climates.

-Central air conditioning units FAQ
+Central air conditioning unit FAQs

 How much do the best central air conditioners cost?